 Writing for traditional media hasn’t been a comfortable fit for me; this blog largely fulfills that purpose for me.
-That said, I am interested in writing for library audiences, and will consider offers and solicitations to write for your publication and venue.
+That said, I am interested in writing for library audiences, and have put my semi-self-published works at Attempting Physicality.
+I also will consider offers and solicitations to write for your publication and venue.
 Please use the Contact Jenica form to reach out.

 - “Group Therapy: Moving Fully to Electronic Journals”, AGAINST THE GRAIN, v.20 # 2, April 2008, p 64.

 Contributed response to “panel article” asking “How do you involve faculty in decisions about canceling all print journals, even the current issues?”, edited by Christine Fischer.